sofiaborovskaia/bridge-for-billions/README.md

 ## 🎶 GIT

 I tried to imitate the regular Git flow by working with main and feature branches.
-I created a branch called "master", and every time I tackled a new step of creating my app, I tried to create a new branch for each major task (rendering the list of results, creating favorites list, setting up pagination, etc.).
+I created a branch named "master", and every time I tackled a new step of creating my app, I tried to create a new branch for each major task (rendering the list of results, creating favorites list, setting up pagination, etc.).
 Once I considered the task finished, I would merge the working branch into master.
 I did, however, work on minor changes (restyling, changing texts, uploading favicon, updating readme, etc.) directly on `master` branch, which is not something I would do if there were other people working on this task.

 ## 🎶 Overview